VK Partizan

 Vaterpolo klub Partizan (Ватерполо клуб Партизан) is a professional water polo club based in Belgrade, Serbia.
 VK Partizan is one of the sports clubs in Serbia that is part of sport society Partizan.
-As of 2021–22 season, the club competes in the Serbian League.
+As of 2023–24 season, the club competes in the Serbian League and Regional Water Polo League.

 Partizan's home terrain is the pool which is part of the Sportski centar Voždovac on Banjica complex.
 The club is supported by Grobari, fans of all sport clubs competing under the name of Partizan Belgrade.

 With seven European champion titles (the last in 2011 against Pro Recco), VK Partizan is the second most successful European team in water polo history along with Mladost, and behind Pro Recco with ten titles.
+The club is currently sponsored by Meridianbet.

 History

 The club was founded in 1946 and from 1952 is a member of the First League.
 VK Partizan players had a big influence in Yugoslav and Serbian national water polo teams.
 They helped Serbia and Yugoslavia win many medals at the Olympics, European and World championships.